-Usually, a TV is stuck on one channel because of an external device issue, user error, or the TV itself?
-Today we will delve into the common issues why your TV is stuck on one channel.
+A TV is usually stuck on one channel because of an external device issue, a simple user error, or the TV itself malfunctioning.
+Today, we will delve into common reasons why your TV is stuck on one channel.

-If you run into a TV that’s stuck on one channel then don’t be alarmed.
-This is a common problem that can be fixed fairly quickly.
+If you run into a TV stuck on one channel, don’t be alarmed.
+Its a common problem that if troubleshooted can be fixed fairly quickly.
 Most TVs are workhorses and seldom cause any issues.
-In most cases it’s probably not the TV at all, it’s usually the remote control or other devices causing the problem.
+In most cases, it’s probably not the TV; it’s usually the remote control or other devices causing the problem.

 Bad Remote Control

 One of the first and most obvious reasons why Your TV is stuck on one channel is because of your remote controller.
-Either your remote controller has run out of batteries or you have a faulty remote.
+Either your remote controller has run out of batteries, or you have a faulty remote.
 This should be your first troubleshooting step.
-If you suspect your remote has run out of batteries, then replace them and try again.
-In most cases, this will be the reason why your TV is stuck on one channel.
+If you suspect your remote has run out of batteries, replace them and try again.
+In most cases, this will be why your TV is stuck on one channel.

-If your remote still doesn’t work after replacing the battery then go up to your TV and try to change it manually.
+If your remote still doesn’t work after replacing the battery, go to your TV and try changing it manually.
 If you are successful, then you have a remote control problem.
 You can either try to factory reset your remote or replace it altogether.
 Please check with the remote manufacturers on how to properly reset it.

 Reset Your TV

-A step that people often forget is the reset their TV.
-Either toggle the power button, or unplug and replug it back into the wall.
-After the procedure is done then retry your remote control.
+A step that people often forget is to reset their TV.
+Either toggle the power button or unplug and plug it back into the wall.
+After the procedure is done, retry your remote control.
 If the remote still doesn’t work, make sure to try the manual buttons as well.

 User Error/ Wrong Input

 Make sure you don’t have your TV on a different input.
-When your TV is on the wrong input, then instead of hitting the channel up/down button you have to hit the input or source button to change the channel.
+When your TV is on the wrong input, instead of hitting the channel up/down button, hit the input or source button to change the channel.
 This is a common problem that plagues TV watchers.
-If your TV is stuck on one channel, then this is one of the first things you need to check.
+If your TV is stuck on one channel, this is one of the first things you must check.

 External Device Issue

-Sometime you may want to check your external devices.
-Either you have a DVD player, Set top box, or a Gaming system, they all can malfunction causing your channel to freeze.
-In this case it’s the device that’s Freezing.
+Sometimes, you may want to check your external devices.
+Whether you have a DVD player, Set-top box, or a Gaming system, they can all malfunction, causing your channel to freeze.
+In this case, it’s the device that’s Freezing.
 Try toggling your device on and off and recheck.

 Malfunctioning TV

-Sometimes your channel freeze problem is your TV itself.
-Don’t feel bad, TVs break down every day.
+Sometimes, your channel freeze problem is your TV itself.
+Don’t feel bad; TVs break down every day.
 After trying everything else, it’s time to examine your TV.
 Before looking for a TV repair service, first, as mentioned above, try to factory reset the TV to its default settings.
-This may be all you need to do in order to get things running properly again.
-If that doesn’t work, then you can call a TV repair guy or just get another TV altogether.
-TVs nowadays are fairly cheap and deciding to just purchase another one could save you time and money.
+This may be all you need to do to get things running correctly again.
+If that doesn’t work, then you can call a TV repair guy or get another TV altogether.
+TVs nowadays are fairly cheap, and deciding to purchase another one could save you time and money.

-Remove obstacles and interference between remote TTV sometimes if Yar remote control may have issues accessing your TV due to the fact that there’s an obstacle or some term of interference in the way.
-Remotes nowadays go off 06 inf-c.IE you don’t have to point at the TV directly, but some or more sensitive than others and require more of a View of the TV.
-So if something is blocking the remote’s line a sight you could run into a remote control problem.
+Remove obstacles and interference between the remote and the TV.
+Sometimes, your remote control may have issues accessing your TV because there’s an obstacle or some term of interference in the way.
+Remotes nowadays go off of infrared, so you don’t have to point at the TV directly, but some are more sensitive than others and require more of a View of the TV.
+So, if something is blocking the remote’s line of sight, you could run into a remote control problem.

-If you own a universal remote control and it’s not responding to your TV after everything you have done, then it’s very possible that the remote has lost its programming.
-If you suspect this has occurred, then check with the remote’s manufactures to find out how to program codes for your particular TV.
+If you own a universal remote control and it’s not responding to your TV after everything you have done, the remote may have lost its programming.
+If you suspect this has occurred, check with the remote manufacturer to find out how to program your TV codes.

 Here is a list of common codes for different TVs.
-Please note these codes may not work with your TV.
-The best route to take is to check the instruction manual or contact the remote’s manufacture.
+Please note, these codes may not work with your TV.
+The best route is to check the instruction manual or contact the remote’s manufacturer.

 Sony: 1037, 1128, 1137, 1178